Iran Says To Meet Nuclear Commitments If Biden Lifts Sanctions - UrduPoint

 The accord offered Tehran relief from international sanctions in exchange for guarantees, verified by the United Nations, that its nuclear programme has no military aims.

-- 'Lift the sanctions' - Iran, which denies it is seeking to build a nuclear bomb, has since May 2019 gradually suspended most of its key obligations under the agreement.
+- 'Lift the sanctions' - Iran, which denies it is seeking to build a nuclear bomb, has since May 2019 gradually suspended most of its key obligations under the agreement, including limits to the production and stockpiling of low-enriched uranium.

-This includes producing and stockpiling more low-enriched uranium than allowed under the deal.
+The UN's International Atomic Energy Agency (IAEA) said Wednesday Iran had begun operating advanced centrifuges at an underground section of its Primary nuclear enrichment facility at Natanz.

+Under its deal with world powers, it is only meant to enrich uranium with a less sophisticated variety of centrifuges.

 The New York Times reported Monday that Trump had last week asked top aides about the possibility of striking Iran's nuclear facilities.